reduxjs/reselect/README.md

 );
 ```

-Always check that the cost of an alernative `valueEquals` function or a deep equals check in the state update function is not greater than the cost of recomputing every time.
+Always check that the cost of an alernative `equalityCheck` function or a deep equality check in the state update function is not greater than the cost of recomputing every time.
 Furthermore, if recomputing every time is the better option, you should think about whether Reselect is giving you any benefit over passing a plain `mapStateToProps` function to `connect`.

 ### Q: Can I use Reselect without Redux?